Really OLD Archives:

 Tony Ames (principal percussion, NSO) and John Tafoya pose for a backstage photo with their students before a concert featuring Ravel's Daphnis and Chloe.

 The National Symphony Orchestra just completed a week-long residency at the University of Maryland School of Music.
-The week culminated in two performances; one at the Clarice Smith Center for the Performing Arts (College Park, MD) and the second concert at the Kennedy Center.
+The week culminated in two performances;

 Berlioz: Requiem

 Milwaukee Symphony Orchestra Timpani/Percussion Section: Dean Borghesani, Tom Wetzel, Matthew Strauss, Bob Keshevski, David Gross, and Linda Seigel.
-The Berlioz Requiem uses 18 timpani!!

 Mike Crusoe